 Success in an alcohol or drug rehab program can depend on a variety of factors.
 These might include the history of alcohol and drug misuse, chronic health conditions, the presence of a co-occurring disorder, trauma exposure and other variables.

-While attending an addiction treatment program in an accredited facility will not guarantee long-term recovery, these facilities and evidence-based therapy will ensure that the highest standard of care is delivered to each client, providing the best possible treatment.
+While attending an addiction treatment program in an accredited facility will not guarantee long-term recovery, these facilities and evidence-based therapies will ensure that the highest standard of care is delivered to each client, providing the best possible treatment.

 If you or any of your loved ones are struggling with a substance use disorder, check online or ask the rehab facility on the phone about their accreditation.